morteza/nilearn-extra/README.md

 **Nilearn Extra** is a small add-on for *[Nilearn](https://nilearn.github.io/) (Statistics for NeuroImaging in Python)*.
 It currently adds some functional connectivity measures to the mix.

+**The package is a work-in-progress**.
+There are bugs, and example notebooks are missing.
+If you want to use this package, expect to make changes.

 ## Installation

 ```bash